 Caution!
 Rotating wheel may swing away objects and draw in clothes.

 Injuries are possible.

-- Wear safety goggles and tightly fitting working clothes. - Make sure that the wheel is not blocked by tools or the like.
+- Wear safety goggles and tightly fitting working clothes. - Make sure that the wheel is not blocked by tools or the like. - 0 = No braking - 1\ = Braking

-1 = Braking